Quotes — price a job and get customer sign-off before the work starts

 - Click Create Quote.
 Wraptor opens the quote detail page.

-- Check the totals, adjust the tax zone if needed, and toggle the deposit setting.
+- Set the tax zone and toggle the deposit if you want one.

 -